 Saturday, March 3.
 At about 3:00 AM, my phone rang.
 I couldn’t believe it!
 I thought I shut it off.
 It was someone from the UK; I have no idea who it was.
 Up until that moment I was sleeping soundly, and now I was wide awake.
 So what else could I do was put on a Syd Banks audio.
 I listened for a while and eventually fell asleep.
 But I think it was up for about an hour.
 When 7:00 AM came around, I was groggy.
 But we had to get to the training by 8:30.
-Dean has been helping the staff of one portion of a hospital learn the Three Principles, so in exchange for allowing six staff members to attend for free, we were able to get a free room in the hospital.
-I re-set the room up in a circle; we had about 20 people.
+Dean has been helping the staff of one portion of a hospital learn the Three Principles.
+I re-set the training room up in a circle; we had about 20 people.
 The morning went great; a really good feeling.
 Participants felt the simplicity and depth.
 In the afternoon the feeling dropped a little bit; it almost seemed like everyone had the after-lunch blues.
 Oddly, during lunch, as I was walking around outside, I knew we had to do a deep listening activity, but wisdom was telling me not to ask the question I had in mind.
 I’ve learned to listen to wisdom even when it doesn’t make sense.
 So I asked the new question, and I’m not exactly sure whether it worked.
 Puzzling.
 I think I was missing something.
 But by the end of the afternoon, even though everyone was getting very tired, the feeling seemed to pick up a little again.
 It’s a funny thing about the feeling of a group.
 It’s important to deeply listen to the entire group to know where to go with them at any given time.
 I would say it was a good day.
 And it was real nice working with Dean.
 A number of us went out to a vegan restaurant for dinner, which was also very nice, but by the time I got home I was completely and utterly exhausted.